 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) has released its draft high frequency guidelines following public consultation.
 ARPANSA also continued revising its own Radiation Protection Standard for Maximum Exposure Levels to Radiofrequency Fields — 3 kHz to 300 GHz (RF Standard) during the quarter and will consider the ICNIRP guidelines in the revision process.
 In the meantime the current 2002 edition of the ARPANSA RF Standard provides adequate protection.

 Australian National Radiation Dose Register

-The ANRDR holds dose history records for more than 38 000 workers.
-This includes full coverage of workers from all licensed uranium mining and milling operations, and partial coverage of workers from Commonwealth licence holders, State and Territory regulatory bodies, and the mineral sands mining and processing industry.
+The ANRDR holds dose records for around 44 000 workers.
+This includes full coverage of workers from all state and territory-licensed uranium mining and milling operations, and partial coverage of workers from Commonwealth licence holders, state and territory regulatory bodies, and the mineral sands mining and processing industry.

 International monitoring system